Frequently Asked Questions

 Please remember that FLVS is an option and is not required for enrollment.
 If you want to use this service, please click this link: Florida Virtual School.

-Please notify the school via instant message, text, or via the portal each time you register for classes through FLVS.
+Please notify the school via instant message, text, contact form, or support ticket on your family account each time you register for classes through FLVS.
 FLVS will tell you they will inform us of your need for approval, but they do not.

 *Note: HPA is not affiliated with FLVS Connections Academy or K-12; these are public schools.